Thailand With Autistic Children

 Before booking flights, take time to reduce uncertainty around the practical details.

-Entry requirements and passport
+Entry requirements for Thailand and passport validity

 Always check current entry rules before travelling.
 Thailand operates its own immigration system and visa exemptions vary depending on your passport and length of stay.
 Rules can change, so confirm official guidance before booking.
+This includes checking how long you must have left on your passport to be able to enter Thailand.

-Digital arrival card
+Thailand digital arrival card

 There are no unusual vaccination requirements for most UK travellers visiting Thailand, but always check current NHS guidance before travelling to South East Asia.
 Ensure routine UK vaccinations are up to date.